Karmanetic/Advtools/README.md

 Here is where I'll put some short notes you should keep in mind.
 For more detailed notes, you should still read everything else.

 ## Current events
-- Since 1.19.1, you should install **No Chat Reports**, especially on 1.19.x versions where exploits are rampant
 - Versions past 1.21.4 seem to currently have degraded performance.
 You can technically optimize them, but the performance may be lower than expected for the time being.

 ## Versions